 Our physical and emotional worlds are intimately linked, so when we talk about our physical health, we need to also consider our emotional health and vice versa.

 The impact of chronic stress on our physical health cannot be understated.
 Beyond everyday aches and pains, stress can lead to chronic disease, mental illness, and a poor quality of life.
 Let’s examine where stress is found throughout our body and how it affects our health and ability to function.

 First, let’s get clear on what stress is.

 Stress is feeling overwhelmed or unable to cope with something.
 It is our body’s response to pressure.
 Our body’s reaction can be physical, mental, or emotional (or a combination of these).

 Stress can either be acute or chronic.

-Acute stress is the day-to-day, one-off events that trigger our body’s stress response.
+Acute stress is the day-to-day, one-off event that triggers our body’s stress response.
 Examples include getting nervous before a big speech or seeing a squirrel run out into the road as you’re driving.
 It is brief and will pass.

 Biologically, acute stress is helpful to us.
-It causes our senses to become heightened and more aware of our surroundings, which helps us survive when we are faced with danger.
+It causes our senses to become heightened and more aware of our surroundings, which helps us survive when faced with danger.

 Chronic stress is much more nefarious.
 When we experience stress constantly, our bodies remain in a state of alertness, which our bodies are not designed to handle long-term.